-► If you have Windows Photo Viewer or Windows Live Photo Gallery, or other photo-viewing programs, open you image and right click on it.
+▶ If you have Windows Photo Viewer or Windows Live Photo Gallery, or other photo-viewing programs, open your image and right click on it.
 Then, click "Properties."
 Scroll down and you'll see "Horizontal Resolution" and "Vertical Resolution."
-Both should read 300 dpi or higher for high resolution.
+Both should read at least 300 dpi.
 Now take a look at "Dimensions."
-Typically they show as pixels.
-If your image is something like 2400 x 3000 pixels, or about 3600 x 5100 pixels, or even larger, you're good.
-If the pixels are in hundreds instead of thousands, not good, too small, don't submit.
+Typically, they show as pixels.
+If your image is something like 2400 x 3000 pixels, or about 3600 x 5100 pixels, or even larger, you're in the right neighborhood.
+If the pixels are in hundreds instead of thousands, that's too small, so do not submit.